Chart Color Schemes

 Burrill Lake has a typical household mix, with a fairly typical median household size

-Family households constitute 68.2% of all households, including 23.7% couples with children, 32.8% couples without children, and 11.4% single parent families.
-Non-family households account for the remaining 31.8%, with lone person households at 29.8% and group households comprising 2.2%.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Family households comprise 68.2% of all households, including 23.7% couples with children, 32.8% couples without children, and 11.4% single parent families.
+Non-family households account for the remaining 31.8%, with lone person households at 29.8% and group households making up 2.2% of the total.
+The median household size is 2.3 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households